Boondall Wetlands Environment Centre

 - Dedicated bus drop-off and turnaround area

-- The Boondall Wetlands Environment Centre is open 9am – 4pm Tuesday to Sunday (closed Mondays).
+- The Boondall Wetlands Environment Centre, which is open 9am – 4pm Tuesday to Sunday (closed Mondays).

-The Boondall Wetlands are conveniently located just off the Gateway Motorway (exit 117037) at 31 Paperbark Drive, Boondall.
+The Boondall Wetlands Environment Centre is conveniently located just off the Gateway Motorway (exit 117) at 31 Paperbark Drive, Boondall.

 Phone: (07) 3403 1490